 - Tabletop Mode (center column raised): 57.2 cm (22.5″)

 - Tabletop Mode (center column down): 35.9 cm (13.125″)

 This Isn’t a Magic Tripod

-Never in history has a a tripod received as much online press attention as the Peak Design Travel Tripod. $12million in Kickstarter funds is an insane amount of money for anything to earn, let alone a relatively high-end product from a (sadly) declining photography market.
+Never in history has a tripod received as much online press attention as the Peak Design Travel Tripod. $12million in Kickstarter funds is an insane amount of money for anything to earn, let alone a relatively high-end product from a (sadly) declining photography market.

 Due to this media attention, more photographers than ever are aware of this tripod and I have received vastly more questions about it than any other tripod or piece of support equipment.
 What I started to notice, though, is that a lot of people were considering this tripod when it was clearly not the right choice for them.
-People want a piece of the hype, and the want what is frankly one of the coolest looking piece of photo gear on the market.
+People want a piece of the hype, and they want what is frankly one of the coolest looking piece of photo gear on the market.

-For this tripod to be the right tripod for you, you must be looking for a tripod that prioritizes light weight and compact collapsed size.
+For this tripod to be the right tripod for you, you must be looking for a tripod that prioritizes lightweight and compact collapsed size.
 If you don’t really care too much about those two criteria, this is the wrong tripod for you.
 There will be other larger and heavier tripods that offer a more stable platform.